quicwg/multipath/draft-ietf-quic-multipath.md

 The receiver of a PATH_ABANDON frame MAY also send a PATH_ABANDON frame to indicate its own unwillingness to receive any packet on this path anymore.

+When a path is abandoned, all CIDs allocated by both of the endpoints for the specified Path ID need to be retired.
+When sending or receiving a PATH_ABANDON frame, endpoints SHOULD wait for at least three times the current Probe Timeout (PTO) interval after the last packet was sent on the path, as defined in {{Section 6.2 of QUIC-RECOVERY}}, before sending MP_RETIRE_CONNECTION_ID frames.
+This is inline with the requirement of {{Section 10.2 of QUIC-TRANSPORT}}.
+Both endpoints SHOULD send MP_RETIRE_CONNECTION_ID frames for all connection IDs associated to the Path ID of the abandoned path to ensure that paths close cleanly and that delayed or reordered packets are properly discarded.
+The effect of receiving a MP_RETIRE_CONNECTION_ID frame is specified in the next section.

 PATH_ABANDON frames can be sent on any path, not only the path that is intended to be closed.
 Thus, a path can